DeRemerJD/Rig.Sys/wiki/motion-modules.md

 - `plugs`: A dictionary of plugs.
 See [Plugs and sockets](plugs-and-sockets.md) for more information.
 - `sockets`: A dictionary of sockets.
 See [Plugs and sockets](plugs-and-sockets.md) for more information.
 - `selectedPlug`: The plug of the child (current) module that will go into the parent's socket.
-- `selectedParentSocket`: The socket of the parent module the child (current) module's plug will go into.
+- `selectedSocket`: The socket of the parent module the child (current) module's plug will go into.